8 must-see monasteries in Armenia

 Sevanavank

 A monastic complex on the Sevan peninsula attracts visitors with a breathtaking panoramic view of Lake Sevan.
 A monastery used to be home for the monks who had sinned.
-It is located high on the hill and tourists have to climb a couple of hundreds of steps to reach two churches, Surp Astvatsatsin and Surp Arakelots.
+It is located high on the hill and tourists have to climb a couple of hundred steps to reach two churches, Surp Astvatsatsin, and Surp Arakelots.
 However, the view of the turquoise lake and the surrounding mountains is worth a try.

 Saghmosavank and Hovhannavank